Philip Leverhulme Prize - 2024 coordinated bid prize

 - research that is intended to inform clinical practice or the development of medical applications

 Departments are capped at submitting up to 3 candidates to the internal selection process.
-Candidates must contact their local research facilitation team if interested in applying and, if selected by their department, submit the below paperwork to email@example.com by Friday 21 April (12 noon):
+If selected by their department to apply, candidates must submit the below paperwork to firstname.lastname@example.org by Wednesday 6th March (12 noon):

 - 2-page career history (details of awards, grants and prizes, academic or professional activities, membership of professional bodies, teaching, supervision, keynote conference presentations, etc.).